 - Purely based on keyword data like average searches and keyword difficulty, what store subcategories should you be creating?
 Head these insights.
 This is your users’ language: listen to them.

 - Try to target the niche consumer who knows what they want, rather than overbroad categories like “watches”.
 If you have to go broad at first, make sure you have subcategories too

 - Remember to balance subcategories with usability: don’t overload your menu.

 - Don’t create empty ‘filler’ keyword categories with no products.
 You might get traffic, but your bounce rates will be sky high (and you won’t get any sales).

-A lot of initial searches and queries will end up on your optimised category pages, so use them to entice people further with strong calls to action.
+A lot of initial searches and queries will end up on your optimized category pages, so use them to entice people further with strong calls to action.

 Include FAQs for longtail relevance

-Product FAQs are great for maximising on-page relevancy as you can squeeze a lot of value out of them.
-They’re great for users, and they’re great for longtail keywords.
+Product FAQs are great for maximizing on-page relevancy as you can squeeze a lot of value out of them.
+They’re great for users, and they’re great for driving relevant traffic through longtail keywords.

-- Use natural language or question keyword research tools like Answer the Public to get an ideasof what people are actually asking.
+- Use natural language or question keyword research tools like Answer the Public to get an idea of what people are actually asking.